Pokeepic/Deep-learning-assignment/README.md

 - Select the source as YouTube
 - Copy paste the url inside the text box.
-- The detection/segmentation task will start on the YouTube video url
+- The object detection task will start on the YouTube video url

 <https://user-images.githubusercontent.com/104087274/226178296-684ad72a-fe5f-4589-b668-95c835cd8d8a.mov>